yowainwright/yowainwright.github.io/_posts/2016-09-30-html-is-easy.md

 ---
-title: 'Rant: HTML is easy and that''s why we all write it wrong!'
+title: "Rant: HTML is easy and that's why we all write it wrong!"
 date: 2016-09-30 00:00:00 Z
 permalink: "/html-is-easy/"
 categories: